CZ52.com - The CZ-52Pistol

 The C-52 is single-action only, meaning that the hammer must be cocked before firing the first round.
 As with other auto-loading pistols, the recoil forces the slide rearward.
 This ejects the spent case and forces a new cartridge from the magazine into the chamber.

 A magazine follower tab locks the slide open after the last shot has been fired.
 While not as handy as the Makarov's slide release, the slide may also manually be locked back with the external slide lock bar.
-(Note: you can get an aftermarket slide release that replaces the hold-open catch and gives you a one-handed slide release operation from the the CZ-52 cart.)

 The slide may be moved while the pistol is on safe, allowing the user to eject a round the chamber.
 Similarly, the pistol can be made ready to fire by racking the slide, thus inserting and round into the chamber, with the safety on "safe."